Quantum state heralding using photonic integrated circuits with free electrons: QED details

 When projecting to the direction of the electron trajectory $\hat{\bd{z}}$ with transverse coordinate $\bd{R}_0$, the scattering matrix is shown to be

 where $\bd{q}_\perp$ is the transverse component of the exchanged electron wave vector.
-We can further simplify the expression by disregarding the phase operator $\hat \chi$ and average over the transverse electron state, and obtain
+We can further simplify the expression by disregarding the phase operator $\hat \chi$ and assuming a point electron distribution over the transverse direction, and obtain